ardunn/alexdunn.io/hugo/content/posts/sankey_roommates.md

 Breaking down the stats, final "acceptance rate" for all candidates is 2/87, or 2.29%.
 If we limit that to Craigslist inquiries only, it's 1/67, or 1.49% -- even lower!
 That's [lower](https://www.educationcorner.com/colleges-with-lowest-acceptance-rates.html) than Stanford, Harvard, Yale, MIT, Princeton, and Caltech.
 So you might say getting into our house is harder than getting into the best universities in the world. :)

 If you did say that though, the analyst in me would tell you to hold up!
 This is a textbook sampling problem, our *n* is <100 in both cases!
-The college admissions statistics, in contrast, are taken from millions of data points.
+The college admissions statistics, in contrast, are taken frrom hundreds of thousands of data points.
 If we had only interviewed half the candidates and accepted none, would our true acceptance rate be 0%?
 Of course not.
 We have data on a sample of a population, not comprehensive data of the population itself.
 So how can we determine whether our screening process is more selective than the world's top universities?

 ### We need to use some statistics to answer this pressing and important question.

-Let's get a measure of probability for whether our house acceptance rate is in fact smaller than say, Stanford's acceptance rate of 5.1% (admission year 2019).
-First, we must form a proper null hypothesis.
-We will formulate our null hypothesis such that rejecting it indicates our acceptance rate is less than Stanford's.
+Let's get a measure of probability for whether our house acceptance rate is in fact smaller than say, Stanford's acceptance rate of 5.1% (admission year 2019). **First, we must form a proper null hypothesis.** We will formulate our null hypothesis such that rejecting it indicates our acceptance rate is less than Stanford's.
 If we fail to reject the null hypothesis, there is insufficient statistical evidence.

 Here we'll use the notation `$ p_{\text{Stanford}} $` to represent the Stanford acceptance probability.
 This number is treated as a population statistic.
 Our overall acceptance probability is `$ p_{\text{roommate}} $`, and it's point estimate is what we previously calculated from our sample: `$ p_{\text{roommate}} = 0.0229 $`.